atul799/CarND-LaneLines-P1/Project1_Report.md

 * Finding area of interest to mask depends on the perspective (camera position), few trials were done to find optimum mask area.
 * Thickness of lane marking is chosen as 10 pxs.
 * Hough transform lines are non-continous for broken lane markers (See above)
-* In order to draw continous lane markings, I modified the draw_lines function by separating the lines based on slope into left and right bin.
-I also stored the the correspong x,y cords for each bin, based on x,y pairs, I generated a linear fit using np.polyfit function which return slope and intercepts.
-Using the slope and intercepts I generated the top x,y and bottom x,y for left and right lanes.
+* In order to draw continous lane markings, **draw_lines()** function is modified by separating the lines from Hough transform based on slope into left (<0 slope) and right (>0 slope) bin, corresponding x,y cords for each bin are stored is lists, based on x,y pairs, a linear fit is generated using polyfit function which return slope and intercepts.
+Using the slope and intercepts the top x,y and bottom x,y for left and right lanes are generated.
+This modification enables continous lines on lanes.

 **Here is the outcome of new draw_lines function**

 <img src="./image_for_report/solidWhiteCurve_final.jpg" width="400" height="270" alt="Combined Image" />